Rahul Gandhi will face 'same outcome as in Amethi', says BJP's Wayanad candidate Surendran | Politics

 - India

-In a constituency where Rahul Gandhi won by a margin of over 4 lakh votes in 2019, his rival this time, BJP Kerala chief K Surendran who has been fielded as the party's candidate for Wayanad, said on Monday that the Congress leader would face ''the same outcome as in Amethi''.
-The upcoming Lok Sabha election in Kerala took an interesting turn with the candidature of Surendran being announced for the Wayanad constituency where Rahul Gandhi is contesting to retain his seat, while the Left Front has fielded senior CPI leader Annie Raja.
+Pitted against sitting MP Rahul Gandhi in the April 26 Lok Sabha polls from here, BJP Kerala president K Surendran on Monday said the Congress leader will this time ''face the same outcome as in Amethi,'' where he had lost to the saffron party in 2019.

+The mountainous Wayanad constituency is all set for a high-profile 3-way fight between Rahul Gandhi, CPI senior leader Annie Raja, who is the LDF pick and Surendran.

-The BJP central leadership announced on Sunday the candidature of Surendran to take on two senior leaders of the INDIA alliance, Gandhi and Annie Raja, where the NDA candidate could garner only 7.25 per cent of the vote share in the 2019 Lok Sabha polls.
+On Sunday, the BJP central leadership nominated Surendran to take on the two senior leaders of the INDIA alliance from a segment where the NDA candidate could garner only 7.25 per cent of the vote share in the 2019 Lok Sabha polls.

-Talking to the media after the announcement of his candidature, Surendran said Gandhi would face the same fate in Wayanad as he encountered in Amethi last time.
+Talking to the media after the announcement of his candidature, Surendran said Gandhi would lose in Wayanad this time.

 ''Wayanad is a constituency where there is a development crisis.
 Rahul Gandhi has done nothing for the constituency.
 He will meet the same fate in Wayanad as he encountered in Amethi last time,'' Surendran said.

-Gandhi had won the constituency last time defeating CPI's P P Suneer with a margin of over 4.31 lakh votes.
-An ally of the BJP, Bharath Dharma Jana Sena (BDJS), had fielded its chief Thushar Vellappally, who could get only 78,816 votes from Wayanad.
+Considered a Congress stronghold in Uttar Pradesh for long, Gandhi lost the Amethi seat to BJP's Smriti Irani in 2019 but registered an emphatic victory from this segment in his maiden electoral fight from the south.
+He defeated CPI's P P Suneer with a margin of over 4.31 lakh votes.
+BJP ally Bharath Dharma Jana Sena (BDJS), had fielded its chief Thushar Vellappally, who polled only 78,816 votes.

 Meanwhile, Annie Raja said the Left parties do not decide candidature based on opposing candidates.

 The BJP-led NDA was the last to announce the candidate for the Wayanad seat.
-The CPI(M)-led Left Democratic Front (LDF) had announced Annie's candidature long before the Congress party.
+The CPI(M)-led Left Democratic Front (LDF) had announced Annie's candidature long before the Congress party did.

 ''We are much ahead in the campaigning.
 We have reached out to all sections of society.
-The response of the voters boosts our confidence,'' she told the media.
+The response of the voters boosts our confidence,'' Raja told the media.

-The ruling CPI(M) and the opposition Congress in the state have been seeking to amend the Wildlife (Protection) Act, a Central Act, to deal with wild animal attacks.
-The BJP and the central government claim that the provisions are adequate and the state government just needs to implement them properly.
+The ruling CPI(M) and the opposition Congress in the state have been seeking to amend the central Wildlife (Protection) Act to deal with wild animal attacks.
+The BJP and the central government claim the provisions are adequate and the state government just needs to implement them properly.

-Gandhi first contested from the Wayanad seat last time when he stood from Amethi as well.
-He lost Amethi to BJP's Smriti Irani.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)